jfhbrook/susitna/README.md

 ### Command Module

-I have some reading to do, frankly, before I fully understand the responsibilities of this component.
-I *do* know that it evals the RUN command.
-I also suspect it's in charge of loading `autoexec.bas`.
-This should be clarified in 6.3 of WIC&I.
+The command module is effectively session management.

+#### initializing and resetting sessions

+- initting/resetting the Program
+- initting the Host
+- loading history
+- running autoexec.bas
+- printing any startup messages

+#### decoding non-runtime commands

+Imagine that, in my language, editing commands and things like `run` aren't able to be executed by the runtime as part of a Program.
+In this case, the command module would be squarely in charge of accepting that command, interpreting it, and delegating it accordingly.

+This isn't totally wild.
+In fact, the node.js repl has a number of non-js commands.
+These are prefixed by periods - an example is `.exit`.
+If I want, I can follow this convention as well.

+Immediate statements, however, complicate things.
+Non-command immediate statements *must* be executed by the runtime.
+But it can still make sense for the command runner to delegate the immediate statement, especially if it can handle non-runtime commands.
+Note, however, that if *all* commands are runtime statements, this method becomes very small indeed.

+#### break-ins and other halts

+If there's a break-in interrupt, the command module would be in charge of pausing execution, making sure everything is in a good state, and handing things back to the translator.

+Note that, in the case of errors, the command module would be in charge of *recovery*.
+The errors module can only be in charge of *reporting* errors, and otherwise needs to trigger the command module's break-in functionality with an interrupt.

+#### cleaning up on exit

+- gracefully shutting down running jobs (in bash parlance)
+- getting the host to clear handles
+- flushing history

 ### Errors

 Errors are going to be a BIG part of the interpreter, especially since most arbitrary input is going to be a syntax error of some kind.

-I'm intending on having a centralized component for now, since Java lox in CI had a centralized component.
-In my head, it's in charge of taking error inputs, formatting them to text, and passing that text to the Host.
-I suspect other components will be able to manage their own *state* without its help.
+For now, I'm intending on having a centralized component that's in charge of taking error inputs, formatting them to text, passing that text to the Host, and handing off recovery to the command module.

 ### Interrupts